 If OCR accepts a complaint for investigation, OCR will notify the person who filed the complaint and the covered entity named in it.
 Then the complainant and the covered entity are asked to present information about the incident or problem described in the complaint.
 OCR may request specific information from each to get an understanding of the facts.
 Covered entities are required by law to cooperate with complaint investigations.

 If a complaint describes an action that could be a violation of the criminal provision of HIPAA (42 U.S.C.
 1320d-6), OCR may refer the complaint to the Department of Justice for investigation.

 OCR reviews the information, or evidence, that it gathers in each case.
 In some cases, it may determine that the covered entity did not violate the requirements of the Privacy or Security Rule.
 If the evidence indicates that the covered entity was not in compliance, OCR will attempt to resolve the case with the covered entity by obtaining:

 - Corrective action; and/or

 - Resolution agreement.

-Most investigations into compliance with the HIPAA Rules are concluded to the satisfaction of OCR through these types of resolutions.
-OCR notifies the person who filed the complaint and the regulated entity in writing of the resolution result.
+Most Privacy and Security Rule investigations are concluded to the satisfaction of OCR through these types of resolutions.
+OCR notifies the person who filed the complaint and the covered entity in writing of the resolution result.

-If the regulated entity does not take action to resolve the matter in a way that is satisfactory, OCR may decide to impose civil money penalties (CMPs) on the regulated entity.
-If CMPs are imposed, the regulated entity may request a hearing in which an HHS administrative law judge decides if the penalties are supported by the evidence in the case.
+If the covered entity does not take action to resolve the matter in a way that is satisfactory, OCR may decide to impose civil money penalties (CMPs) on the covered entity.
+If CMPs are imposed, the covered entity may request a hearing in which an HHS administrative law judge decides if the penalties are supported by the evidence in the case.
 Complainants do not receive a portion of CMPs collected from covered entities; the penalties are deposited in the U.S. Treasury.